writerkash/Portfolio/_posts/2019-02-25-be-grateful.md

 - Relationship
 - Your boss/manager/colleagues
 - Food that you eat
-- Water that you drink, and so on]
+- Water that you drink, and so on

+Some of them may sound silly but think of your life without them.
+Unimaginable, right?

+Some of you may even say, “I don’t have a job I wanted, why should I be grateful for it?”
+But wait and think of the situation where people don’t even have a job.
+Now, whose life is better?
+I don’t need to say.